dave-73/Mikrtotik-scripts/README.md

 # Mikrtotik-scripts

-compilation of scripts for mikrotik
+Welcome to the Mikrotik Scripts Repository!
+This repository contains a collection of useful scripts to automate and enhance the functionality of Mikrotik routers.
+Each script is organized by category for ease of use.